-With in-person restrictions requiring everything to be purchased online, people need to replace all the information and trust they use to make a purchase in digital ways.
-At the same time, trust in brands and social media declined this year.
-As a consequence, trust in peers and desire for peer recommendations has increased.
-What this means is that people are trying to find ways to connect with each other not only to overcome loneliness during isolation, but also to help make decisions about what to buy and when.
-They are looking for communities focused on their interests.
+With the surge in e-commerce following 2020’s pandemic, people used their phones and computers to replace the stores they loved.
+But it’s tough to replace the confidence of in-person shopping via a phone.
+At the same time, trust in brands and social media was declining.
+As a consequence, trust in peers and desire for peer recommendations increased.
+People were trying to find ways to connect with each other not only to overcome loneliness during isolation, but also to help make decisions about what to buy (and when to buy it).
+They were looking for communities focused on their interests.

+Fortunately, we’re getting back to in-person interactions when we eat, work, shop, and more.
+But the importance of trust has only increased in the wake of COVID-19.
 Trust in a brand is a driving force behind brand loyalty for 58% of consumers.
-This makes trust the second most important factor in brand loyalty, behind only price, at 59%.
+This makes trust the second most important factor in brand loyalty (behind only price, at 59%).

 The main program that nearly every brand runs under the “community” umbrella is public social media management.
-Social media sites like Facebook, Reddit, Quora, Youtube, Twitch, and TikTok make up over half of internet traffic today, and many are household names.
-Building a community here makes sense because there are so many people spending so much time there — and they are already talking about your brand in groups, forums, posts, videos and so much more.
+Household name social media sites like Facebook, Reddit, Quora, Youtube, Twitch, and TikTok make up over half of internet traffic today, each with over 100 million daily active users.
+Building a community here makes sense because there are so many people spending so much time there — and they are already talking about your brand in groups, forums, posts, videos, and so much more.

 There are two main challenges with these public communities: the data and the experience.

-Over the last few years, there have been several scandals around the world related to the way personal data is gathered and sold to advertisers and third parties.
-When you share data in a public community, it typically is packaged and used to send you targeted ads and content.
+This past year alone, there have been several scandals around the world related to the way personal data is gathered and sold to advertisers and third parties.
+When you share data in a public community, it’s typically packaged and used to send you targeted ads and content.
 Many people do not like this experience, and the data has also been used for political and social engineering purposes by bad actors.
-This has led many people to distrust these platforms - contradicting the entire reason people started using them in the first place; to get information from people they know and trust.
+This has led many people to distrust these platforms, contradicting the entire reason people started using them in the first place: to get information from people they know and trust.

 The trouble is that none of these public communities talk to each other.
 If there was shared information across these sites, or perhaps with local bakeries, then someone could have created a specific guide just for new sourdough bakers in the area, linked all the various articles and advice, and created a more effective community.
 But this didn’t happen.